doriansoru/songbook/README.md

 # songbook
-A python class to create a book with songs scores by merging multiple pdf in one pdf through a LaTex file.
+A python class to create a book with songs scores by merging multiple pdf in one pdf through a LaTex file

 # Requirements